 &lt;sup>31 Eleven states (Arunachal Pradesh, Assam, Himachal Pradesh, Jammu & Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura and Uttarakhand) were granted special category status.
 Such status was granted to the states that are characterized by a number of features necessitating special consideration.
 These features included: (i) hilly and difficult terrain; (ii) low population density and /or sizeable share of tribal population; (iii) strategic location along borders with neighbouring countries; (iv) economic and infrastructural backwardness; and (v) non-viable nature of state finances.
 There are nearly 700 scheduled tribes across the country, and 75 of them are recognized as PVTGs.
-They are the most marginalized communities among STs on account of their low population, low literacy and use of pre-agricultural technologies.
+They are the most marginalized communities approx STs on account of their low population.